Our knowledge of orthopaedics. Your best health.

 Injuries often occur when people suddenly increase the duration, intensity, or frequency of their activities.
 Many soft-tissue injuries can be prevented through proper conditioning and training.
 Other prevention tips include:

-- Drink water.
-Drink enough water to prevent dehydration, heat exhaustion, and heat stroke.
+• Drink water.
+Drink enough water to prevent dehydration and heat injury.
 Drink 1 pint of water 15 minutes before you start exercising and another pint after you cool down.
 Have a drink of water every 20 minutes or so while you exercise.

-- Cool down.
+• Cool down.
 Make cooling down the final phase of your exercise routine.
 It should take twice as long as your warm-up.
 Slow your motions and lessen the intensity of your movements for at least 10 minutes before you stop completely.
-This phase of a safe exercise program should conclude when your skin is dry and you have cooled down.
+This phase of a safe exercise program should end when your skin is dry and you have cooled down.

-- Avoid the "weekend warrior" syndrome.
+• Don't be a "weekend warrior."
 Try to get at least 30 minutes of moderate physical activity every day.
-If you are truly pressed for time, you can break it up into 10-minute chunks.
+If you are pressed for time, you can break it up into 10-minute chunks.
+And be aware that jumping back into an activity or sport after a long time away from it can lead to injury.
+If you are resuming a sport you haven't played recently, start slowly and give your body time to adjust before you go all-out.

 Whether an injury is acute or due to overuse, if your symptoms persist, contact your doctor.